tingq3/Mini-Portfolio/README.md

 HOST=localhost  # the hostname to use
-PORT=5096  # the port number to use DATA_REPO_PATH="./data"  # the path to the data repository
+PORT=5096  # the port number to use DATA_REPO_PATH="./data"  # the path to the data repository AUTH_SECRET="CHANGE ME"  # the secret key to validate tokens
 ```

 ## Using Docker